chapmanb/bcbio.variation/README.md

          compare-approach: Provide alternative approaches to compare variants: approximate -- allow flexible matching of het/hom variants and indels
+         recall-approach: Method to use for recalling variants: consensus -- Most common variant from multiple inputs gatk-ug -- Use GATK unified genotyper
        approach: Type of comparison to do [compare,grade].
 Default compare.
        calls: # two or more calls to compare
          - name: Name of call type